 - I’m going to get at least seven hours of sleep every night this month.

-- I’ve always wanted to go to New York City.
+- I’ve always wanted to travel to Europe.

 But you don’t actually do any of these things because you believe that you don’t honestly deserve that extra care.
 That putting yourself ahead of those you love is selfish.